thycotic/ac-docs/admin/applications/cfg.md

 Privileged URLs are grouped by policy.
 The default policy is __Restrict all__ which prevents users from accessing URLs listed in the text area on the left of the policy.

 * Αdd a new app related URL by typing the address in the policy related text area.
-You are free to add as many URLs as you want.
 * Add a new policy for a group of URLs by clicking the “Add new” button.
-You are free to add as many policies as you want.

 <!--
 ![TODO](images/multiple.png "Setting multiple policies for restricted URLs")-->